 Such advocacy from Methodists and other Protestants led to 1920’s ratification of the 18th amendment to the U.S. Constitution, which instituted Prohibition.

 “Without the political influence of the church, broadly speaking, and revivalists and traveling evangelists, the Prohibition amendment almost certainly would not have passed,” Lawrence said.

 But Lawrence cautioned that some of the fervor for Prohibition came from Protestant leaders, including Methodists, using the specter of rising Catholic immigration to help muster support.

-No matter what drove support, many Protestants felt chastened when the 18th amendment led to more crime than clean living.
+No matter what drove their advocacy, many Protestants felt chastened when the 18th amendment led to more crime than clean living.
 Prohibition was repealed by the 21st amendment in 1933.

 Methodists didn’t immediately toast the 21st amendment’s health.
-According to a Methodist Church survey in 1959, 56.8 percent of U.S. congregants said they believed Christians should totally abstain from alcoholic beverages.
+As late as a Methodist Church survey in 1959, 56.8 percent of U.S. congregants said they believed Christians should totally abstain from alcoholic beverages.